 The School of Engineering and Applied Science (SEAS) at Gonzaga University provides online graduate level courses to utility engineering professionals who are interested in pursuing an advanced level degree but are unable to participate in traditional (on-site) graduate programs.

 Gonzaga's Master's Degree offers cutting-edge training that typically takes two and a half years to complete.
-We recommend that potential students complete an application three months prior to a session's start (see schedule for upcoming session dates).
 Once a student is formally admitted to the Master's program, he/she has six years to complete coursework and graduation requirements.

 - The Master's consists of 36 credits.

 - Three (3) of those credits must be the TADP 556 Engineering Leadership capstone course.
-This course is a full 15 weeks and is offered during spring semester.
 It requires an immersive weekend experience on the Gonzaga campus.
 It can be taken at any point during a student's Master's progress.

 - Degree requires a cumulative 3.0 GPA in TADP 3-credit courses.

 - All classes are taught online in eight-week modules.
 Each course contains 45 hours of presentations and readings.
 Assignments and discussion board can take 2-5 hours per week.
 For this reason, students should only schedule one course per session.